Italy hopes virus is easing but fears new onslaught in south

 Lorini, the doctor, knows well the toll that the virus takes on both patients and hospital staff.
 When he goes home each night, a five-minute walk from the hospital, he allows himself a few minutes to listen to music and “unplug” from the intensity of the ICU ward.

-His current favorite song is Bruce Springstein’s “Secret Garden.”
+His current favorite song is Bruce Springsteen’s “Secret Garden.”
 He smiles as he thinks about the lyrics.
 “You’ve gone a million miles/ How far’d you get/ To that place where/ You can’t remember/ And you can’t forget.”

 “Listen to it today,” Lorini suggested.
 “It will give you a sense of tenderness.”